docker/docs/engine/admin/start-containers-automatically.md

 - A restart policy only takes effect after a container starts successfully.
 In this case, starting successfully means that the container is up for at least 10 seconds and Docker has started monitoring it.
-This prevents a container which does not start at all from into a restart loop.
+This prevents a container which does not start at all from going into a restart loop.

 - If you manually stop a container, its restart policy is ignored until the Docker daemon restarts or the container is manually restarted.
 This is another